 The tech industry embraces the narrative that they "just build tools", and it's not their responsibility how those tools are used or abused.
 Recently, employees at Google have rejected this apathy by organizing to force their employer to not renew it's "Project Maven" drone surveillance contract with the U.S. Department of Defense.
 Microsoft employees have been trying to accomplish something similar: disrupting their employer's ongoing work with ICE.
 Unfortunately Microsoft responded that they are only "dismayed by the forcible separation of children from their families".
 At this point, any ongoing collaboration is effectively a full endorsement.

 You can't.
 There is no additional useful information beyond what is self-reported on LinkedIn, and threatening federal employees is a felony.
 Besides, ICE is already busy threatening its own employees for talking about the organization.

 Talk to your representatives about abolishing ICE.
 If you work at a company that contracts for ICE, make your opposition heard.
 Microsoft isn't the only company contracting with ICE: HP signed a $76 million contract, Dell $22 million, Motorola $15 million.

 Please send an email confirming your identity.

-An American software developer based in Los Angeles who believes that technology is never neutral, but shaped by those who craft and wield it — and that we have a responsibility to hold them accountable.
+An American artist and software developer based in Los Angeles who believes that technology is never neutral, but shaped by those who craft and wield it — and that we have a responsibility to hold them accountable.